AngelinaBanana/focusmode/README.md

      ```
      python main.py
      ```
-   - The Focus Mode Pomodoro Timer should now launch and be ready for use.
+   - The Focus Mode app should now launch and be ready for use.

 ### Usage